ceciliaromao/stellar-health-aid/README.md

   - Transaction transparency and auditing
   - Interactive dashboard for monitoring
   - Modular system for integration with clinics and NGOs
-  - DeFi integrations (Blend, Defindex, Soroswap, Reflector)
+  - DeFi integrations (Blend, Defindex, Reflector)

 -----